ovotech/VertFlow/README.md

 ```

 ## Limitations
 * There is no test coverage on this library as yet.
 Tests will follow.
 * Cloud Run Jobs is not yet Generally Available.
 Production use is not advised.
 It also has a series of limitations,
   e.g. tasks can run for no longer than 1 hour.
-* The container running the Cloud Run Job cannot access resources on a VPC.
-Dynamic creation of a Serverless VPC
+* The container running the Cloud Run Job cannot (yet) access resources on a VPC.
-  Connector would be required, which is not supported.
-* VertFlow assumes no emissions from transmitting data between regions.
-These may infact be non-trivial if storage and
+* VertFlow (currently) assumes no emissions from transmitting data between regions.
+These may infact be non-trivial if
+  storage and
   compute are far from each other.
 Charges may also be incurred in this scenario.
 * VertFlow uses the [duck curve](https://en.wikipedia.org/wiki/Duck_curve) of the [UK](https://carbonintensity.org.uk/)
   to add daily shape to [Google's CFE% figures per region](https://cloud.google.com/sustainability/region-carbon#data).
-  This is a placeholder pending robust real-time data.
+  This is a placeholder riddled with tenuous assumptions, pending robust real-time data.

+## How to contribute
+Found a bug or fancy resolving one of the limitations?
+We welcome Pull Requests!